k21009051/Mustacchio-V2-Write-up/psycho-break/README.md

 ## Audacity & FTP

-Loading key.wav into audacity shows a sequence of shorter and longer beeps separated by even longer gaps: *morse code!* Translating it reveals the passphrase **showme**.
-Using this key with upper case let's us extract a final text file from Joseph_Oda.jpg.
+Loading key.wav into Audacity shows a sequence of shorter and longer beeps separated by even longer gaps: *morse code!* Translating it reveals the passphrase **showme**.
+Using this key in the upper case let's us extract a final text file from Joseph_Oda.jpg.

 ```
 steghide extract -sf Joseph_Oda.jpg
 ```

-This generated a thankyou.txt file with some ftp credentials for the *joseph* user.
+This generated thankyou.txt with some ftp credentials for the *joseph* user.
 ```
 ftp <ip>
 ```

-On the ftp server, there were two files, a program and a dictionary list called random.dic.
+On the ftp server, there were two files, a program and a dictionary list called random.dic, so I downloaded those.

 ## Python script to find the keyword